atomiv/atomiv.github.io/_pages/why.md

 * Building software which delivers high value to your customers
 * Delivering projects on schedule and within budget
 * Making your customers really happy and strengthening your customer relationships

+## For Architects

+One of the key challenges in software development is the overall productivity of the development team and consequently - the total cost of ownership, i.e. cost of development and cost of maintenance.

+Q Architectural decisions are the “big” decisions which affect the structure of the software solution and which later become apparent when we analyze developer productivity, particularly during software maintenance.

+As a software architect, Atomiv will help you build products with a solid architecture:

+Atomiv was envisioned to help you design and implement high quality architectures for software projects and products.
+Atomiv provides a templated solution architecture based on well-known best practices in clean architecture.

+This enables software teams to achieve the following:

+* Decrease overall development and maintenance costs
+* Enable high level of testability and high quality level
+* Provide a standardized foundation for software development teams

 -->